mindspore-lab/mindone/examples/stable_diffusion_v2/tools/data_utils/README.md

 # LAION Data Preparation for SD 2.x Training

-This doc describes the pipeline for preparing LAION subset for SD tranining, including metadata download, filtering, source images downloading, and annotation generation.
+This doc describes the pipeline for preparing LAION subset for SD tranining, including metadata download, filtering, source image downloading, and annotation generation.

 ## Data Description
 The [LAION-5B](https://laion.ai/blog/laion-5b/) subsets that are picked for SD-2.1-base model training are as follows.